jadecobra/python_tdd_exercises/source/data_structures_none.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are other python objects I can compare with :doc:`None </data structures: None>` to learn more about what it is or is not
+There are other python objects I can compare with :doc:`None <data_structures_none>` to learn more about what it is or is not

 Is None a boolean?
 ------------------